romainneutron/pebble-badminton/README.md

 ## Features

 - Clean interface
-- Many match formats supported
 - Infinite undo
+- Score summary at the end of the match

 ## Roadmap

-- More detailed match report when the match has finished
-- Support any missing match
+- Match history, maybe in timeline first
+- Add some color
 - Integration with Pebble Health API
+-
 ## License

 Copyright (c) 2016, François Bochatay